 Gout is caused by hyperuricemia and is the most common cause of acute painful arthritis.
 Hyperuricemia is defined as serum uric acid (sUA) concentration >7.0 mg/dL for man and > 6.0 mg/dL for woman.
-Uric acid is the end product of purine metabolism in humans and has a poor pH-dependent solubility.
+Uric acid is the end product of purine metabolism in humans and has poor pH-dependent solubility.
 Its production is catalyzed by xanthine oxidase in the liver, and over 70% of the daily output of uric acid is excreted through the kidneys.
 A urate-anion transporter 1 (URAT1) plays a significant role in regulating serum urate through reabsorption of urate from the lumen to the cytosol in kidney tubules.
-The primary cause of gout and hyperuricemia is inefficient excretion of uric acid by the kidneys.
+The primary cause of gout and hyperuricemia is the inefficient excretion of uric acid by the kidneys.

 Uric acid has a poor pH-dependent solubility in aqueous solutions, which leads to the deposition of needle-like crystals in joints and soft tissues throughout the body.
 When this becomes symptomatic in a patient, gout is diagnosed.
 The symptoms of gout include an acute, extremely painful attack of arthritis accompanied by erythema, elevated temperature, swelling, and edema of the skin.
 Additionally, gout commonly presents other serious health problems (comorbidities) including cardiovascular disease, obesity, diabetes and kidney impaired renal function.
 It was reported that hyperuricemia is associated with the progression of chronic kidney disease (CKD).
-Therefore, management of sUA is clinically important to avoid complications related to hyperuricemia.
+Therefore, the management of sUA is clinically important to avoid complications related to hyperuricemia.

 Gout management involves both short-term and long-term medications.
 Short-term treatment only relieves pain and reduces inflammation during an acute attack.